-The County Council has been working with secondary schools in the borough to identify how additional places can be provided in Reigate & Banstead.
-From 2017 and beyond, significant additional provision will be required and this will be met (in part) by a new free school in the borough.
-Expansion possibilities are also being discussed with existing secondary schools to assist in catering for this increased demand, which will be subject to a full consultation process with residents and stakeholders in due course.
+The county council has been working with secondary schools in the borough to identify how additional places can be provided in Reigate & Banstead.
+From 2018 and beyond, significant additional provision will be required and this will be met (in part) by a new free school in the borough.
+Expansion of existing secondary schools to assist in catering for this increased demand is also being implemented alongside this, as shown in the below table.